 You can usually further minimize computational cost by using a Simscape local solver for each independent physical network in your model.
 For similar levels of accuracy, local solvers have a lower computational cost than Simulink global solvers.

 Simscape allows you to specify a different solver configuration for each independent physical system (subsystem) in your model.
 You can use an implicit fixed-step solver on the stiff local networks and an explicit fixed-step solver on the nonstiff local networks.
 Optimizing solvers for each network minimizes the overall number of computations done per time step and makes it more likely that the model can run in real time without generating an overrun.

-Choose between two Simscape fixed-step solvers for real-time simulation.
-Both are implicit.
+Choose between three Simscape fixed-step solvers for real-time simulation.

 The Backward Euler solver is more robust, and therefore more stable than the Trapezoidal Rule solver.
 It tends to damp oscillations.
 The Trapezoidal Rule solver is more accurate, but less stable than the Backward Euler solver.
 It tends to capture oscillations, like the sinusoid AC waveforms that are common to electrical systems.
+The Partitioning solver is also more robust than the Trapezoidal Rule solver, however, it cannot simulate certain models.
+For more information, see Increase Simulation Speed Using the Partitioning Solver.
 Regardless of the local solver you choose, the simulation uses the Backward Euler whenever numerical stability is at risk:

 At the start of simulation.

 After an instantaneous change, when the corresponding block undergoes an internal discrete change.